StranikS-Scan/StranikS_Scan-mods/SimpleLogger/README.md

 The mod settings are in the file "World_of_Tanks\mods\configs\SimpleLogger\SimpleLogger.cfg".

 ## Examples
-Examples of studying hits in the tank using mod can be found [here](./examples/EXAMPLES.md)
+Examples of studying hits in the tank using mod can be found in [Wiki](https://github.com/StranikS-Scan/StranikS_Scan-mods/wiki)

 ## History
 With the history of versions can be found [here](./HISTORY.md)